 The timing of our revenue depends upon the timing of our receipt of commission reports and associated payments from health insurance carriers.
-Although health insurance carriers typically report and pay commissions to us on a monthly basis, there have been instances where their report of commissions and payment have been delayed, such as during holiday periods.
+There have been instances where their report of commissions and payment have been delayed, such as during holiday periods.
 Any delay could materially impact our financial results for a given quarter as we would not be able to recognize the related commission revenue in that quarter.
 In addition, much of our commission override revenue is not reported and paid to us in accordance with a scheduled pattern, and some is only reported and paid to us once per year.
 This could result in a large amount of commission revenue from a carrier being recorded in a given quarter that is not indicative of the amount of revenue we may receive from that carrier in subsequent quarters, causing fluctuations in our operating results.
 We could report revenue below the expectations of our investors or securities analysts in any particular period if a material report or payment from a health insurance carrier were delayed or not received within the time frame required for revenue recognition.